EcoFreshKase/Oversynctero/README.md

 ## Install Oversynctero

-1. download the latest release of Oversynctero
+1. download the latest release of Oversynctero from here (https://github.com/EcoFreshKase/Oversynctero/releases)[https://github.com/EcoFreshKase/Oversynctero/releases]
 2. Go to your Chrome Extension Settings Page
 3. Make sure developer mode is activated
 4. Go to `chrome://extensions/` or `brave://extensions/` or `edge://extensions/` etc. (for firefox it should be possible to install the extension but you will have to find it out yourself 🐻)